 Sedona has some of the most magnificent scenery in the whole of the US.
 Some highlights include Bell Rock, Devil’s Bridge and Cathedral Rock.
 These incredible giant red rocks & natural bridges look out of this world.

 There’s no better way to see Arizona’s incredible desert beauty than from the above.
 Get a birds eye view by joining a helicopter tour and see some of Sedona’s most famous red rock formations, including the ancient Anasazi cliff dwellings.

 Alternatively, you can also join a Sedona jeep tour and explore the epic red rocks from the road.

-For incredible views, head up to the viewpoint at Airport Mesa.
+My favorite viewpoint was at Airport Mesa.
 From here you get panoramic views over Sedona including some of the most famous rock formations like Chimney Rock and Capitol Butte.

 Other popular activities in Sedona are fishing, mountain biking and even ATV off-roading.
 The best place to go fishing is at Oak Creek Canyon.

 You can also spend the day on a wine tour where you’ll visit local wineries and try out some of their beverages.
 This activity is super relaxing and gives you a chance to try some of Sedona’s best wines.